Roku: Component initialization order

 Instances of components defined in an XML file follow a well-defined initialization order when they are created.

-• The <children> element nodes defined in XML markup are created, and their fields are set to their initial values, either to a default value, or to the value specified in the XML markup.
+element nodes defined in XML markup are created, and their fields are set to their initial values, either to a default value, or to the value specified in the XML markup.- The

-• The <interface> element fields of the XML component are created, and their initial values are set, either to a default value, or to the value specified by the value attribute.
+element fields of the XML component are created, and their initial values are set, either to a default value, or to the value specified by the value attribute.- The

 While that is very helpful, it leaves out some subtle bits and sometimes it can be hard to visualize, so let's do some experiments to better illustrate the order.